Wiley-EPA-contractor/WildFire-Sensor/PDR Box/Readme.md

-This is the folderfor Amara's PDR sampler box.
+This is the folder for Amara's PDR sampler box.